narratory/narratory-starter-kit/README.md

 * Open your directory with your editor and observe the following files in the `/src` folder:
   * agent.ts - this is your agent defined with a name, a language, a narrative, a questions bank, an array of bridges, your narratory key and Google credentials for your Dialogflow project
   * narrative.ts - this is where the main narrative (a sequence of BotTurns) in this starter-kit is defined.
-  * questions.ts - this is where the question bank (various UserTurns) are defined.
+  * userInitiatives.ts - this is where your user initiatives (various UserTurns that are always active) are defined.
   * nlu.ts - this is where your custom entities and intents are defined.
   * user.ts - this is an automatically generated file (by the `npm run watch` command) that gives you autocomplete for all entity names